camwestwood/xapi/recipes/assignment-graded.md

 ### Context
 Common entity context: ContextB, as defined on the [common structures](../common_structures.md#contextb) page.

-For the graded recipe, the Context.ContextActivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
+For the graded recipe, the context.contextActivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
 Different activitie types can be found on the vocabulary page.

 ### Example